mblancoa/go-fun-events/README.md

 - 2- Execute `make build` to build the package
 - 3- Execute `make deploy`to run the application with docker-compose
 - 4- Go to http://localhost:8080/swagger to try it
-- 5- Execute `make stop` to shut down the network
+- 5- Execute `make stop` to shutdown the network